Inedo/upack/README.md

  - **`source`** - URL of a upack API endpoint.
 If not specified, the `UPACK_FEED` environment variable is used.
  - `user` - Credentials to use for servers that require authentication.
 This can be either `«username»:«password»` or `api:«api-key»`.
 If not specified, the `UPACK_USER` environment variable is used.
  - `file` - The metadata file to display relative to the .upack root; the default is upack.json.

+### version

+Outputs the installed version of upack.

+    upack version